ARPA-SIMC/smnd/README.md

 PREFIX=$HOME/installdir install_from_source -s
 ```

 The build process has been tested on Fedora 20 x84_64 GNU/Linux dstribution, it is not supported on other distros/platforms at the moment.
+For more information, please see the relevant [wiki page](https://github.com/dcesari/smnd/wiki/BuildDoc).

 ## Installing the universal binary package ##